 Overall aripiprazole has shown effectiveness for all of the conditions it's approved to treat.
 In our opinion, the research backing for aripiprazole as a treatment for schizophrenia is more impressive than the data on the drug for other conditions.

 Aripiprazole does cause side effects in some patients.

 According to a medical review published in the Expert Opinion on Pharmacotherapy journal, the most common side effects of aripiprazole are restlessness, drowsiness and nausea.

-As documented in the previously-linked StatPearls resource, the effective daily dosing range for oral formulations of aripiprazole is 5 milligrams (mg) to 30 mg.
+StatPearls, which is a comprehensive medical database, documents that the effective daily dosing range for oral formulations of aripiprazole is 5 milligrams (mg) to 30 mg.
 The drug comes in capsules of 2 mg, 5 mg, 10 mg, 15 mg, 20 mg and 30 mg.

 Intramuscular aripiprazole dosage ranges from 441 mg to 1,064 mg, and is administered every 4 to 6 weeks.

 The dose used for treating schizophrenia and BPD tends to start at 10 or 15 mg and work up to 30 mg, while a lower dose of 2-5 mg is often prescribed for aripiprazole as an adjunctive treatment for depression.

 Given such a wide dosing range, it's important that patients speak clearly with their doctor about the appropriate dosing of this medication.
 Doctors will often prescribe a new medication at the lower end of the dosing range to minimize the risk of side effects or bad reactions.
 If the patient fails to achieve benefits from the drug, their dose can be slowly increased.